UsmanMansoor003/Wikipedia-Article-Search/README.md

-# Wikipedia-Search-App
+# Wikipedia articles Search App
-* This project ties together Flask, Mongodb and Docker in a simple application.
+This project ties together Flask, Mongodb and Docker in a simple application.
 It load the wikipedia articles on the mongodb database and allow you to search word occurences in those articles while managing it all with docker-compose.

-### In order to load data into Database
-* To load data in mongoDB: http://127.0.0.1:5000/load

-### In order to Search from the Database
-* To search keyword in article: http://127.0.0.1:5000/search/{Word to Search}

 ## How to Run
 * make sure your system have Docker installed otherwise follow the instruction of setup and installation of docker from https://docs.docker.com/docker-for-windows/install/